alperozisik/k8s-basic-workshop/doc/02-install.md

 ```

 ## 5. Create Image
+> YES!.
+You need to perform the step now!

 1. If you are not familiar with creating images, review the [Creating a Custom Image document](https://docs.oracle.com/en-us/iaas/secure-desktops/create-custom-image.htm)
 2. Create image in same compartment, name it as `k8s-base`.
 While creating the image, machine will be offline, automatically restart afterwards.
 Do not refresh VScode window, until instance status becomes ready. ![](./images/scr-12.png)